TobleMiner/pinebook-pro-3v3-regulator/README.md

 1. The adapter board
 2. The regulator board

-Both boards are conncted via mousebites for cheap manufacturing.
-The adapter board is supposed to be snaped off the regulator board.
+Both boards are connected via mousebites for cheap manufacturing.
+The adapter board is supposed to be snapped off the regulator board.
 Then it needs to be prepared for usage:

 1. Score the surface of the adapter board along the green lines ![PCB RevA top](resources/adapter_cutting.png)
 2. Repeat from the backside
-3. Break off the outher parts of the board (Yes, I'm too cheap for castelations :P)
+3. Break off the outer parts of the board (Yes, I'm too cheap for castellations :P)

-Next the main board should be pupulated and soldered.
+Next the main board should be populated and soldered.
 After that the adapter board can be soldered onto the main board.
 Do not try soldering to the two vias in the upper right corner of the regulator board.
 Do only solder the left column of throughholes and